thequbit/mcjailcensus/README.md

     > yum install mongo-10gen mongo-10gen-server

+Note you may need to add these to your mongodb configuration file:

+    logpath=/var/log/mongo/mongod.log
+    port=27017
+    dbpath=/var/lib/mongo

 ###Running###

 There is a single script file that will find the pdf, download it, convert it, scrub it, process it, and then push it